skonester/Emutastic/README.md

 ### Libretro Cores

-Emulation is handled by libretro cores maintained by their upstream authors.
-Telesto bundles none of them — the in-app core manager downloads from the libretro build servers on demand.
+Libretro cores are maintained by their upstream authors and can be downloaded through the in-app core manager.
+The Saturn integration also uses Ymir through a separate native wrapper or standalone executable.
 Please support these projects directly.

 | Core                                 | Upstream author(s)                                      |
 | ------------------------------------ | ------------------------------------------------------- |